Slams, Games & Partscores

 Beta has a number of fundamental aids in determination of Shape and

 location of Honours.
-E.g Trump requests, Control requests, cue-bidding,
+E.g Trump requests, Control requests in 2C sequences, cue-bidding,

 suits, use of techniques that determination of suits, guards, controls